nirapach/KBP_Evidence_Freebase_API_Parser/README.md

 # OpenFDA
-Created a project from scratch to enable Json Parsing of openFDA drug/event pairs data sets using Spring + MySQL.
+Created a project from scratch to enable Json Parsing of Freebase and wkipedia extraction data sets using Spring and HttpClient

 To Execute: